-SECTION 20.(d) This section is effective when it becomes law.
-Subsection (b) of this section expires August 1, 2020.
+SECTION 20.(d) This section becomes effective when it becomes law.
+Subsection (b) of this section expires XX days after Executive Order 116, a Declaration of a State of Emergency to Coordinate Response and Protective Actions to Prevent the Spread of COVID 19, expires or is rescinded.
 Any interim determinations or interim certifications made, as allowed under subsection (b) of this section, will remain valid until a final determination is made, in accordance with subsection (c) of this section.

-TEMPORARILY REMOVE BARRIERS TO ALLOW RETIREES OF THE TEACHERS' AND STATE EMPLOYEES' RETIREMENT SYSTEM FOR RETIREES AND THE LOCAL GOVERNMENTAL EMPLOYEES' RETIREMENT SYSTEM TO RETURN TO WORK ON A PART-TIME, TEMPORARY, OR INTERIM BASIS DURING STATE OF EMERGENCY RELATED TO COVID-19
+TEMPORARILY REMOVE BARRIERS TO ALLOW RETIREES THE TEACHERS'S AND STATE EMPLOYEES' RETIREMENT SYSTEM FOR RETIREES AND THE LOCAL GOVERNMENTAL EMPLOYEES' RETIREMENT SYSTEM TO RETURN TO WORK ON A PART-TIME, TEMPORARY, OR INTERIM BASIS DURING STATE OF EMERGENCY RELATED TO COVID-19

 SECTION 21.(a) For individuals who retired under the Teachers' and State Employees' Retirement System (TSERS) on or after October 1, 2019, but before April 1, 2020, the six months separation from service from an employer that is required under G.S.
-135-1(20) in order for a retirement to become effective shall not apply and instead a one month separation shall be required, provided that the position to which the individual returns is needed due to the COVID-19 pandemic, as certified to the Retirement Systems Division of the Department of State Treasurer by the employing agency.
+135-1(20) in order for a retirement to become effective shall not apply and instead a one month separation shall be required.
 Upon the expiration of this section, all of the following shall apply:

 - (1) The six months separation from an employer required under G.S.
-135-1(20) shall again be applicable to individuals who retired under TSERS on or after October 1, 2019, but before April 1, 2020. - (2) In order for a member's retirement under TSERS on or after October 1, 2019, but before April 1, 2020, to become effective in any month, the member must perform no work for an employer, including part-time, temporary, substitute, or contractor work, at any time between the expiration of this section and the end of the six months immediately following the effective date of retirement, provided the expiration of the six-month period of separation did not occur while this section was in effect.

-(3) For individuals who retired under TSERS on or after October 1, 2019, but before April 1, 2020, any time worked between March 10, 2020, and the time this section expires shall not be considered work for the purposes of the six-month separation required under G.S.
+135-1(20) shall again be applicable to individuals who retired under TSERS on or after October 1, 2019, but before April 1, 2020. - (2) In order for a member's retirement under TSERS on or after October 1, but before April 1, 2020 to become effective in any month, the member must perform no work for an employer, including part-time, temporary, substitute, or contractor work, at any time between the expiration of this section and the end of the six months immediately following the effective date of retirement, provided the expiration of the six month period of separation did not occur while this section was in effect. - (3) For individuals who retired under TSERS on or after October 1, 2019, but before April 1, 2020, any time worked between March 10, 2020, and the time this section expires shall not be considered work for the purposes of the six month separation required under G.S.
 135-1(20).

-SECTION 21.(b) For individuals who retired prior to April 1, 2020, any earnings received between March 10, 2020, and the time that this section expires shall not be treated as earned by a TSERS beneficiary under the provisions of G.S.
-135-3(8)c., provided those earnings are related to a position needed due to the COVID-19 pandemic, as certified to the Retirement Systems Division of the Department of State Treasurer by the employing agency.
+SECTION 21.(b) Any earnings received between March 10, 2020 and the time that this section expires shall not be treated as earned by a TSERS beneficiary under the provisions of G.S.
+135-3(8)c.

-SECTION 21.(c) For individuals who retired prior to April 1, 2020, any earnings received between March 10, 2020, and the time that this section expires shall not be treated as earned by a beneficiary of the Local Governmental Employees Retirement System (LGERS) under the provisions of G.S.
-128-24(5)c., provided those earnings are related to a position needed due to the COVID-19 pandemic, as certified to the Retirement Systems Division of the Department of State Treasurer by the employing unit.
+SECTION 21.(c) Any earnings received between March 10, 2020 and the time that this section expires shall not be treated as earned by a beneficiary of the Local Governmental Employees Retirement System (LGERS) under the provisions of G.S.
+128-24(5)c.

-SECTION 21.(d) Any benefits received by or paid to a law enforcement officer or retired law enforcement officer under Article 12D of Chapter 143 of the General Statutes shall not be impacted by any work performed between March 10, 2020, and the time that this section expires, provided that work performed is needed due to the COVID-19 pandemic, as documented by the employing unit or agency.
+SECTION 21.(d) Any benefits received by or paid to a law enforcement officer or retired law enforcement officer under Article 12D of Chapter 143 of the General Statutes shall not be impacted by any work performed between March 10, 2020 and the time that this section expires.